Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Work closely with your child’s school to educate the teacher and the child’s classmates about JRA.
-Some children with JRA are absent from school for long periods during flare-ups.
+Work closely with your child’s school to educate the teacher and the child’s classmates about JA.
+Some children with JA are absent from school for long periods during flare-ups.
 Work with your child’s school and teachers to help keep the child from falling behind.
-(For instance, keeping an extra set of textbooks at home may be an option.)
+For example, you may want to keep an extra set of textbooks at home.

-Encourage your child to participate in exercise and activities.
-Team sports or other group activities help keep the joints strong and flexible and also help the child develop social skills.
+Encourage your child to take part in exercise and activities.
+Team sports or other group activities help keep the joints strong and flexible.
+They also help the child develop social skills.

-Look into joining a support group for parents and children with JRA.
-These groups give your child the chance to meet other children with JRA.
-They also allow you to talk to other parents who are coping with JRA.
+Look into joining a support group for parents and children with JA.
+These groups give your child the chance to meet other children with the disease.
+They also allow you to talk to other parents who are coping with JA.

 Consider counseling for you and your child.
 Having a chronic disease can be very hard to deal with.
 Talking with a professional can help you and your child work through emotions like fear, sadness, and anger.

 For more information, contact the Arthritis Foundation at www.arthritis.org.